moondance-labs/tanssi-docs/builders/interact/substrate-api/indexers/subsquid.md

 ---
 title: Index Your Substrate AppChain with Subsquid
-description: Learn how to use Subsquid, a query node framework for Substrate-based chains, to index and process Substrate data Your Tanssi Substrate ContainerChain.
+description: Learn how to use Subsquid, a query node framework for Substrate-based chains, to index and process Substrate data on Your Tanssi Substrate ContainerChain.
 ---

-# Indexing your Substrate ContainerChain with Subsquid
+# Indexing Your Substrate ContainerChain with Subsquid

 ## Introduction {: #introduction }